nazililham11/TimeTracker/readme.md

 ## What is
-The purpose of this script is simply to keep track of the time you spend on your computer, Not only that you can also find out how much time is spent on work, games, social media, learning, etc.
+The purpose of this script is simply to keep track of the time you spend on your computer.
+Not only track your screen time but you can also find out how much time is spent on work, games, social media, learning, etc, or find out which app you use the most.

 This script only focuses on storing data, to analyze the stored data you can use your own notebook/script.